keptn/enhancement-proposals/text/0007-uniform-first-version.md

 ### Impact on existing functionality

+- In Keptn 0.6.0, a separation of Keptn core services (i.e., required for a Keptn installation) from use-case specific Keptn-services is done based on files.
+The `core.yaml` contains all core services, while `continuous-deployment.yaml`, `continuous-operations.yaml`, and `quality-gates.yaml` contain the use-case specific ones.

 - Keptn 0.6.0 installation process: The *Keptn-services* that are responsible for a delivery or remediation workflow (aka, batteries such as: jmeter-service, lighthouse-service, remedation-service, etc.), need to be removed from the installation process of Keptn.
 Instead, these services must move to a default uniform the user can adapt and apply.

 ## Trade-offs and mitigations